Project Structure

 We recommend you include a number of extra files in your package to make its purpose clear and to encourage collaboration.
 This includes:

-• a CODE_OF_CONDUCT file with usethis::use_code_of_conduct to explain to collaborators how they should engage with your project
+to explain to collaborators how they should engage with your project - vignettes with

 Use {pkgdown} to autogenerate a website from your package’s documentation.
 This lets people see your documentation rendered nicely on the internet, without the need to install the package.
 You can serve this site on the web and update it automatically using GitHub Pages and GitHub Actions.